Eyyometo/eyyometo/README.md

 **`(Developer/Athlete/Creator)`**

-C, C++, C# Python(basic degree), Java(basic degree), Html5+, Css3+, PHP(basic degree), 3D Unity and moderately familiar with all adobe programs.
+C, C++, C# Python(basic degree), Java(basic degree), Html, Css3+, PHP(basic degree), 3D Unity and moderately familiar with all adobe programs.

-Database; I have knowledge of SQLServer, MySQL, MSAccess management and design.
+Database; I have knowledge of SQLServer, MSsql management and design.
 I am also interested in adobe animate.

 I love learning, To do sport, watch movie, and software.